elastic/opentelemetry/docs/manual-configuration.md

 ## Limitations

-Refer to [Elastic OpenTelemetry Collector limitations](collector-limitations.md) for known limitations when using the Elastic Distribution for the OpenTelemetry collector.
+Refer to [Elastic OpenTelemetry Collector limitations](collector-limitations.md) for known limitations when using the Elastic Distribution of the OpenTelemetry collector.